Tariq Aziz (TV personality)

 He was the first face to appear on television in Pakistan.
 He had also been a member of the National Assembly of Pakistan between 1997 and 1999.

 Early life

+Tariq Aziz was born in 1936 in Jalandhar, Punjab Province.
+His father Mian Abdul Aziz was a lawyer, journalist and editor, responsible of a fortnightly magazine from Sahiwal, while being politically attached to the Majlis-e Ahrar-e Islam.
+Later, Mian Abdul Aziz renamed himself Mian Abdul Aziz Pakistani when Choudhry Rahmat Ali coined the term "Pakistan", and he would eventually lose his government job because of his anti-colonial activities.

-Tariq Aziz was born in 1936 to Punjabi Arain family, in Jalandhar, Punjab, British India.
-His father's name was Mian Abdul Aziz.
-He received his early education in Jalandhar and in 1947 migrated to the then Montgomery city now Sahiwal, Pakistan.
+Tariq Aziz received his early education in Jalandhar and in 1947 migrated to the then Montgomery District city (now Sahiwal, Pakistan).
 He graduated from the Government College Sahiwal.
+Later they shifted to Abbottabad and where his father died and was buried.

 Career

+Radio

 Aziz moved to Lahore to start his career at Radio Pakistan in 1961.
-Later when Pakistan Television (PTV) started its initial broadcast in November 1964 from Lahore, Aziz was the first person to be seen on it and went on to become first male PTV announcer.